St. Boniface Hospital's Neonatal Intensive Care Unit is the only 24/7, fully functional NICU in southern Haiti.

 SBH’s NICU is the only facility in southern Haiti with working incubators and infant warmers.
 These are crucial pieces of equipment that help stabilize infants’ body temperature—and they are standard equipment for any US-based hospital.
 Without them, newborns are highly susceptible to hypothermia, which can quickly become fatal.
 Our state-of-the-art NICU also has bili lights for treating newborn jaundice and continuous positive airway pressure (CPAP) machines to help infants breathe more easily—two common needs for our patients.

-Despite the dramatic increase in NICU admissions, our neonatal mortality rate has remained extremely low, thanks to our dedication to continuous quality improvement.
-We regularly examine our practices and making adjustments to make sure we’re providing the best possible care for our youngest patients.
+Our neonatal mortality rate is extremely low, as we are dedicated to continuous quality improvement.
+We regularly examine our practices and make adjustments to ensure we’re providing the best possible care for our youngest patients.
 Our clinicians also participate in trainings each year to stay abreast of best practices in intensive neonatal care.
 Thanks to our staff’s hard work and compassionate care, more babies are going home healthy—which is what all babies deserve.